giulnicole/EpiData/README.md

 ## Description
-Welcome to the `EpiData` project, which is a package for enhancing reliability in DNA methylation analysis (contributing to normalize M value disstribution per CpG) and propose a novel approach for imputing missing data from bisulfite sequencing experiments.
+Welcome to the `EpiData` project, which is a package for enhancing reliability in DNA methylation analysis with a novel approach for imputing missing data from bisulfite sequencing experiments.
-Welcome to our EpiData project!
-This is a package for enhancing reliability in DNA methylation analysis (contributing to normalize M value disstribution per CpG) and propose a novel approach for imputing missing data from bisulfite sequencing experiments.

 We hope you enjoy and we look forward to your contributions!

 ## Installing the package
 Please install devtools if you haven't yet.